 Symptom timing can be a helpful clue.
 Environmental allergies are likely if your dog displays symptoms year-round.
 Seasonal allergies only cause symptoms during certain parts of the year.

 Skin tests are the most accurate diagnostic tool.
 They work just like allergy tests for people.
 The vet will scratch small amounts of potential allergens into your dog’s skin.
 He or she will then closely monitor the skin’s reaction to each substance.

-While accurate, skins tests are also unpleasant, time-consuming and expensive.
+While accurate, skin tests can also prove unpleasant, time-consuming, and expensive.
 They’re usually only given to dogs with severe allergy problems.

 Treating Atopy Allergies

-Moderate to severe allergies typically require a multi-faceted approach:
+Moderate to severe allergies typically requires a multi-faceted approach, including:

 - Allergy shots to help build up a natural resistance

 - Reducing exposure to the allergen as much as possible